 I would recommend to start using the sleep log immediately.
 Don’t wait until it’s the beginning of the month or ever the beginning of the week.

 You could just write down when you went to sleep and what time you woke up and how many hours you got sleep but I would recommend making the tracking more visual by creating a sleep tracker.

-For the sleep tracker you’ll need to create a grid for all the hours and and days of the month and each day color the hours you slept.
-That way you’ll have a visual presentation of when you go to sleep, when you wake up and you can easily find patterns you might need to adjust.
+For the sleep tracker, you’ll need to create a grid for all the hours and days of the month and each day color the hours you slept.
+That way you’ll have a visual presentation of when you go to sleep when you wake up and you can easily find patterns you might need to adjust.